United States Capitol revolutionary war and beyond header United States Capitol

 "National defense is one of the cardinal duties of a statesman." - Letter to James Lloyd, January, 1815

-Go to more John Adams Quotes here
+Go to our complete listing of John Adams Quotes here.

-James Madison Quotes - Revolutionary War Quotes
+James Madison Quotes -

 "Happily for America, happily, we trust, for the whole human race, they pursued a new and more noble course.
 They accomplished a revolution which has no parallel in the annals of human society." - Federalist No. 14, November 20, 1787